open-risk/openNPL/docs/source/description.rst

 * openNPL is built on top of the **Python Django framework**
 * The non-performing loan template recommendations of the EBA are implemented as distinct **models** in the database
+* A similar but distinct model structure is implemented for US Agency mortgage data
 * The backend database is currently **sqlite3**
 * Additional models are introduced to bind the data together in relations (e.g. portfolio snapshot)
-* The user interface uses built-in Django forms as those are rendered by the **Grappelli** skin
+* The user interface uses built-in Django forms as those are rendered by the **Jazzmin** skin

 Directory structure